 8. After an investigation spanning two years, the Committee on Privileges and Elections reported that Smoot was not entitled to his seat because he was a leader in a religion that advocated polygamy and a union of church and state, contrary to the U.S. Constitution.
 By a vote of 27 to 43, however, the Senate failed to expel him, finding that he satisfied the constitutional requirements for serving as a senator.

-9. The Committee on Privileges and Elections recommended that the Senate take no action as the speech in question (a 1917 speech opposing U.S. entry into World War I) did not warrant it.
+9. The Committee on Privileges and Elections recommended that the Senate take no action since the speech in question (a 1917 speech opposing U.S. entry into World War I) did not warrant it.
 The Senate agreed 50 to 21.

 10. On March 20, 1920, Newberry was convicted on charges of spending $3,750 to secure his Senate election.
 The U.S. Supreme Court overturned this decision (May 2, 1921) on the ground that the U.S. Senate exceeded its powers in attempting to regulate primary elections.
 By a vote of 46 to 41 (January 12, 1922), the Senate declared Newberry to have been duly elected in 1918.
 On November 18—two days before the start of the 3rd session of the 67th Congress—Newberry resigned as certain members resumed their efforts to unseat him.

-11. Wheeler was indicted for serving while a senator in causes in which the U.S. was a party.
+11. Wheeler was indicted for serving while a senator in cases in which the U.S. was a party.
 A Senate committee, however, found that his dealings related to litigation before state courts and that he received no compensation for any service before the federal departments.
 The Senate exonerated him by a vote of 56 to 5.

 12. The Committee on Privileges and Elections concluded that the charges and evidence were insufficient to warrant further consideration.

-14. Recommending that this case was properly one of exclusion, not expulsion, the Committee on Privileges and Elections declared Langer guilty of moral turpitude and voted, 13 to 2, to deny him his seat.
+14. Recommending that this case was properly one of exclusion, not expulsion, the Committee on Privileges and Elections declared Langer guilty of moral turpitude and voted 13 to 2 to deny him his seat.
 The Senate disagreed, 52 to 30, arguing that the evidence was hearsay and inconclusive.
 Langer retained his seat.

 15. The Committee on Ethics recommended that Williams be expelled because of his "ethically repugnant" conduct in the Abscam scandal, for which he was convicted of conspiracy, bribery, and conflict of interest.
 Prior to a Senate vote on his expulsion, Williams resigned on March 11, 1982.